jobrouter/php-rest-client/docs/api/invalidconfigurationexception.rst

 Exception\\InvalidConfigurationException
 ========================================

-.. php:class:: final class Brotkrueml\JobRouterClient\Exception\InvalidConfigurationException
+.. php:class:: final class JobRouter\AddOn\RestClient\Exception\InvalidConfigurationException

    This exception is thrown if a value for the configuration is set which is not acceptable (like invalid lifetime or empty password).